marwhals/spring-webflux-reference/src/main/java/org/webflux_reference/spring_r2dbc/notes.md

 - To request for chunks of data from a larger data set
   - Page1, Size 10
   - Sort by Price ascending

+---

+## Complex Queries / Join

+- R2DBC prefers simple SQL statement for queries
+  - It is efficient
+  - No N+1 problem
+- Two ways to do this
+  - Repository
+    - `@Query`
+  - Database client
+-